replicatedhq/help-center/content/docs/swarm/packaging-an-application/template-functions.md

 ```go
 func RunOffline() bool
 ```
 Returns whether or not we are running in airgap mode.
-In Swarm, this function returns false.
 ```yaml
 environment:
 - IS_AIRGAP={{repl RunOffline }}